PreK - 1st Grade Counselor

 Cyber-Bullying involves the use of information and communication technologies to support deliberate, repeated, and hostile behavior by an individual or group that is intended to harm others.
 “Cyber-Bullying” is when a child, preteen or teen is tormented, threatened, harassed, humiliated, embarrassed or otherwise targeted by another child, preteen or teen using the internet, interactive and digital technologies or mobile phone.
 It has to have a minor on both sides, or at least have been instigated by a minor against another minor.
 Once adults become involved, it is plain and simple cyber-harassment or cyber-stalking.
 Adult cyber- harassment or cyber-stalking is never called cyber-bullying.

-Because student safety is of vital importance, we encourage you to share information with us that you deem troubling, so that we may take appropriate action.
-This includes information about weapons, threats, fights, drugs, self-harm, suicide, harassment (of any form), bullying, or any other disclosures made to you or posted online that are concerning.
+Student safety is of vital importance and we encourage you to share concerning information with us so that we may take appropriate action.
+This includes information about:

 ANYONE WHO SUSPECTS THAT A CHILD HAS BEEN OR MAY BE ABUSED OR NEGLECTED HAS A LEGAL RESPONSIBILITY, UNDER STATE LAW, FOR REPORTING THE SUSPECTED ABUSE OR NEGLECT TO LAW ENFORCEMENT OR TO CHILD PROTECTIVE SERVICES (CPS).
 REPORTS MAY BE MADE BY CONTACTING ONE OF THE FOLLOWING: